 Once dough has been filled, cut and assembled in baking pan, it goes through another 30 minute rest, at which you’ll see the rolls puff up.
 This is the best time to preheat the oven.

-Baking the rolls:
+Baking brown butter cinnamon rolls:

 You want to bake in an oven that’s been properly preheated so that the dough bakes evenly.
 I placed them on a parchment paper lined baking sheet to avoid the filling leaking onto the pan and sticking making it difficult to remove the rolls.
-As soon as the doughs are light golden brown, remove them from the oven, and wait 5-10 minutes before frosting the rolls.

 You want them to still be warm and delicious to enjoy, but not so piping hot that the frosting will melt right off.